The most recent version of Qxw is release 20200708.

 If the UKACD is not a suitable dictionary for your application, you may wish to consult the FAQ for information about sources of alternatives.

 The Qxw downloads include the source code for a couple of example plug-ins.
-Nick Warne has written some more, available here.
+Nick Warne has written some more, available here on Google Drive.

 Qxw is free software